AkaiiKitsune/tal-cardreader/README.md

 # Acknowledgments

 This is a plugin destined to be used with [BroGamer4256](https://github.com/BroGamer4256)'s TaikoArcadeLoader.
+More specifically with esuo1198's [fork](https://github.com/esuo1198/TaikoArcadeLoader)

 CardIO and SmartCard implementation taken from [Spicetools](https://github.com/spicetools/spicetools) and adapted with the help of [CrazyRedMachine](https://github.com/CrazyRedMachine) (Huge thanks!)